Phildar Phil Flocon Review with Chevron Cowl Pattern!

 Crochet Bobble Edging

-I thought the grey was going to be the final colour but the blanket’s recipient (Youngest boy) came over and told me that he wanted the neon pink.
-He knew what he was talking about, it looks fabulous.
-I seriously love it.
-You know, I think grey would have been nice on its own but now it really pops! (and I don’t use that word lightly- I never ever say “pops”).
+I thought the grey was going to be the final colour, but the blanket’s recipient (Youngest boy) came over and told me that he wanted the neon pink.
+He knew what he was talking about.
+It looks fabulous.
+I seriously love it!
+You know, I think grey would have been nice on its own, but now it really pops! (and I don’t use that word lightly- I never ever say “pops”).

 UK terms – Round 1: *2tr, miss 1 st, ch1; rep from * around.